-These Italian green beans are a delicious side dish that looks as good as it tastes.
+These Italian green beans are a delicious side dish that looks as good as they taste, and with only 5 ingredients they couldn’t be easier.
 Serve this fresh green beans recipe with your favorite dinners and watch them disappear.
-Everyone will love these flavorful sauteed green beans!
+Everyone will love these flavorful sautéed green beans!
+Makes 6 servings.

 Why I love this fresh green beans recipe